This Web page has been archived on the Web

 7.2.1.
 Allocation holders may return any portion of the balance of their allocation no later than February 28 of the quota year.
 Any portion of an allocation that is returned by this date will be considered as having been used for purposes of administering the under-utilization policy in 7.1.

 7.2.2.
 Returned quota available for reallocation will be allocated, on a first- come, first-serviced basis, to eligible applicants making requests for additional TRQ allocation during the quota year.

-9.1.1 An import permit issued by DFAIT is required for every shipment of powdered whey covered by this Notice to enter Canada.
+9.1.1 An import permit issued by DFATD is required for every shipment of powdered whey covered by this Notice to enter Canada.
 For a given shipment, importers may either present a shipment-specific import permit or invoke the appropriate General Import Permit (GIP).

 9.2.1.
 Shipment-specific import permits are normally issued on demand to allocation holders up to the amount of their allocation under Canada’s powdered whey TRQ.
 Shipments entering Canada under a shipment-specific import permit can normally do so at the within access rate of duty.